How do you know when you’re falling in love? How long does it take?

-Below are the signs you should you should look out for.
+Below are the signs you should look out for.

 Licensed Psychotherapist | Relationship Coach | Divorce Mediator